DSR-RHIT/install-R-and-RStudio/pages/install_R_macos.md

 ### mac OS

 We haven't developed our own, student-tested guidelines for the Mac OS.
-Anyone who is successful and would like to contribute instructions, please let u know.
+Anyone who is successful and would like to contribute instructions, please let us know. (<layton@rose-hulman.edu>)

 Otherwise, this link was recommended by a trustworthy source.